ANSC Undergrads and Grads working on a sheep research project in Drs. Reed and Govoni's lab.

 In addition, obtaining experience working for a veterinarian is an excellent way to determine if veterinary medicine is an appropriate career choice.
 Most veterinary colleges require this type of work experience prior to application.
 Other positions working with animals may also enhance your veterinary college application.

-A: Yes, Iowa State University College of Veterinary Medicine contracts with Connecticut to offer a limited number of seats to Connecticut residents.
+Yes, Iowa State University College of Veterinary Medicine contracts with Connecticut to offer a limited number of seats to Connecticut residents when there is funding granted by the State of CT legislature.
 The total number of positions available each year is determined by Connecticut, however, currently 5 positions are available.
 Connecticut residents admitted under this contract pay reduced tuition.

-A: No. There is no college/school of veterinary medicine in the state of Connecticut.
-The only veterinary school in New England is at Tufts University in Massachusetts.
+No. There is no college/school of veterinary medicine in the state of Connecticut.
+The only veterinary schools in New England are Tufts University in Massachusetts, Cornell in New York, and the University of Pennsylvania.

-For a comprehensive page that covers vet-tech schools, requirements, and job information, please visit http://www.allalliedhealthschools.com/vet-tech/althschools.com/vet-tech/.
+For a comprehensive page that covers vet-tech schools, requirements, and job information, please click here.

-ANSC student Daisy Caporal performs a castration on a rat in Lab Animal class while her
+An ANSC performs a castration on a rat in Lab Animal class while Dr. Milvae looks on.

 Yes, there is an excellent publication that would be of great interest to you.
 It is published by the Purdue University Press, Lafayette, IN.
 The title is "Veterinary Medical School Admission Requirements in the United States and Canada (Current Year)" (ISBN# 1-55753-314-8).